tassaron/openrct2-food-prefs-plugin/README.md

 #### `npm test` or `npm run test`

 Builds the script in testing mode, which causes the plugin to run all its test functions after the plugin loads.
 This script then launches OpenRCT2 headlessly into a test map, and exits after tests have completed. **Note:** tests operate on a save game that includes all food stalls except `iced_tea`, with `wonton_soup` about to be researched

-### Hot reload

-This project supports the [OpenRCT2 hot reload feature](https://github.com/OpenRCT2/OpenRCT2/blob/master/distribution/scripting.md#writing-scripts) for development.

-1. Navigate to your OpenRCT2 user directory and open the `config.ini` file.
-2. Enable hot reload by setting `enable_hot_reloading = true` in `config.ini`.
-3. Run `npm start` in the directory of this project to start the hot reload server.
-4. Start the OpenRCT2 and load a save or start a new game.
-5. Each time you save any of the files in `./src/`, the server will compile `./src/plugin.ts` and place the compiled plugin file inside your local OpenRCT2 plugin directory.
-6. OpenRCT2 will notice file changes and it will reload the plugin.

-### Fuck Copilot